Longworth Peak

 Located between the Fraser River and the Torpy River, the peak is rocky with no glaciers.
-It is the highest point in the Dezaiko Range.

 The peak rises above the unincorporated hamlet of Longworth, BC and is a popular hiking destination.
 There is an abandoned fire lookout near the summit.

-The BC Ministry of Environment operates an automated snow weather station on the south west side of the mountain at an elevation of 1,740m which was installed in 2016.
+The British Columbia Ministry of Environment operates an automated snow weather station on the south west side of the mountain at an elevation of 1,740m installed in 2016.